nxrighthere/ValveSockets-CSharp/README.md

 `NetworkingSockets.SetConfigurationValue(ConfigurationValue configurationValue, int value)` sets the configuration value described in the `ConfigurationValue` enumeration.
 Returns true on success or false on failure.

-`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns the name of a `ConfigurationValue` or `null` if config value isn't known.
+`NetworkingSockets.GetConfigurationValueName(ConfigurationValue configurationValue)` returns a name of the `ConfigurationValue` or `null` if config value isn't known.

 `NetworkingSockets.GetConfigurationString(ConfigurationString configurationString, StringBuilder destination, int destinationLength)` gets the configuration string described in the `ConfigurationString` enumeration.
-Returns a length if the capacity of the mutable string is not enough or -1 if the configuration string is invalid.
+Returns a length if a capacity of the mutable string is not enough or -1 if the configuration string is invalid.

 `NetworkingSockets.SetConfigurationString(ConfigurationString configurationString, string inputString)` sets the configuration string described in the `ConfigurationString` enumeration.
 Returns true on success or false on failure.